viewodyssey/tiny-tools/README.md

 # Tiny Tools

-An open-source collection of small projects that enhance various workflows and help you view data in interesting way.
+An open-source monorepo of projects that enhance various workflows and help you view data in interesting way.
 ### Apps and Packages

 - `webstore-rank`: Historical information for chrome extensions and search terms on the Chrome Web Store.
-- `web`: Menu for Tiny Tools.
+- `web`: Homepage for Odyssey.
 - `rewrites`: Deployment for URL subpaths for each app.
 - `ui`: Component library bootstrapped by @shadcn/ui
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)